SforAiDl/SAiDL-Season-of-Code/README.md

 Any contributing member can expect good open-source and advanced NLP related experience on his/her profile.
 For the initial stage of the work, we are aiming for implementing some easy survey papers on Adversarial NLP.
 For a long-term , we might come up with our own analysis and techniques, pushing the work towards a dataset/resources related platform (Ex: LREC conference)
 #### Mentor
  - Rajaswa Patil

+### 3. Computer Vision for Sports Analytics
+#### Description
+Ever looked at the post-match analysis of a Champions League Final or a Cricket World Cup Final and wondered whether a computer would be able to perform that automatically on its own?
+Sports Analytics through Deep Learning aims to do something just like that.
+Nowadays a significant amount of money is invested by the top teams of every major sport, from football to basketball, on analytics to improve the on-field performance of the team.
+Academies use these analytics to help their players analyze their mistakes, understand opposition gameplay and train better.
+This project aims to apply deep learning methods to perform a similar kind of analysis from sports videos and obtain optimal results.
+#### Deliverables
+Experience in understanding, fine-tuning, and implementing cutting-edge Computer Vision models, especially in the comparatively less explored field of videos.
+Our aim here is to build a general-purpose library with different frameworks for different sports, so you will also gain experience in open source development.
+#### Mentor
+ - Ashwin Vaswani
+ - Rijul Ganguly